pyeventsourcing/esdbclient/README.md

 ```

 In the example below, two subsequent events are appended to an existing
 stream.
-Since the stream only has one recorded event, and the stream
+The sequences of stream positions are zero-based, and so when a
-positions are zero-based, the expected position of the end of the stream
+stream only has one recorded event, the expected position of the end of
-is `0`.
+the stream is `0`.

 ```python
 event2 = NewEvent(